 “When a child chooses to own up to a mistake, recognise it is a precious character-building moment instead of being engulfed by the mistake he/she makes.
 Be sure to address the mistake but at the same time, encourage noble character,” shared Esther Eio, Associate Lecturer at Ngee Ann Polytechnic in the Early Childhood department.

-In a long-term perspective, it is ideal to complement the punishment for the wrongdoing with a discussion on how this could have been better handled.
+From a long-term perspective, it is ideal to complement the punishment for the wrongdoing with a discussion on how this could have been better handled.

 By Som Yew Ya.